 Generally speaking, a policyholder’s duties include:

-• Respond to your claim within a reasonable time
+A response to your claim within a lawful timeframe

-For example: After your home is damaged by a storm, you document the destruction and provide a repair estimate.
+For example: After a storm damages your home, you document the destruction and provide a repair estimate.
 However, your insurer delays the investigation for six weeks.
 The prolonged wait causes you even more financial losses.
 You have grounds to file a breach of contract and civil bad faith claim against them.

 Insurance companies sometimes try to assert dominance over policyholders during claims.
 They exploit the power balance in their favor to pay less, delay payment or even to deny claims altogether.